Andrewsyl/222/README.md

 * Use the assert function for the Models to test data being saved to database is correct. e.g

-sensor = Sensor('Galway', 'Ireland')
-assert user.city == 'Galway'
+(assert user.city == 'Galway'
-assert user.country != 'Ireland'
+assert user.country != 'Ireland')

-* Remove redundant code.
+* Current test would be imporved by removing redundant code.
 Some tests are similar and could be combined using a loop.